Combine first three ingredients in a bowl and marinate at room temperature, covered, for 1 hour.

 Place triangles, single layer, on cookie sheets and bake for 6 to 10 minutes or until crisp and golden.
 Serve with berry salsa for dipping.

+Recipe for Grandma's Cinnamon Fluff.
 Mix as ordinary cake, sprinkle with cinnamon and brown sugar.
-Bake at 350 degrees F for 10 minutes.

 Add cinnamon to your favorite baked bean recipe.
 It is a simply wonderful taste that makes a great recipe even better.
 Add 1-2 tsp. or to your taste.